Celeste-AI/Celeste-AI/README.md

 * Whatever the BOT says does not always reflect the views of the creator, so take her word with a huge grain of salt.
 * There is no "free-speech" on vrchat, as [tupper has stated](https://cdn.discordapp.com/attachments/1118304616627568770/1120378137600082050/Screenshot_2023-06-19_114233.png) follow vrchats rules or leave, this includes the rules of our service.

+Make sure to read up on the [TOS](https://github.com/Celeste-AI/Celeste-AI/blob/main/TOS.md) of Celeste-AI!

 **Copyright © 2023 Celeste-AI.
 All rights reserved.
 The brand name 'Celeste-AI' and its underlying code are protected by copyright.
 Any AI models utilized by Celeste-AI are owned by their respective creators, and their rights are acknowledged.**